bcheronn/json-responder/README.md

 # JSON Responder

-A controler which serves a JSON response
+A controller which serves a JSON response